Constructive Conflict Initiative

-The extraordinary effort called for in this Joint Statement would obviously go far beyond anything that the Beyond Intractability project could possibly do.
+The extraordinary effort called for in this Initiative would obviously go far beyond anything that the Beyond Intractability project could possibly do.
 We see our role as simply trying to start a conversation and offer an initial set of ideas outlining what we see is a promising strategy for addressing the problem.

 The success or failure of this idea rests on the willingness of large numbers of other people and organizations to take up the challenge.